Tanvir000Tonoy/2025/January 2025.md

 25.01.2025<br>
 Rakibul Vhaiya got the visa.
 Foysal expressed that the laptop I bought for him was functioning properly.
 I disclosed my visa grant news to my neighbor.
 Learned Excel 48->54%.
 Going to select my course structures soon.
 Spent quality time with my family.
 Also fixed my mother's sewing machine.

+27.01.2025 <br>
+I have purchased the airline Ticket the details are here :